Corporate Taxes in Portugal

 Dividend taxes are assessed at various percentages for tax-resident and non-resident companies.
 Corporations that are taxable residents of Portugal are subject to a 28% dividend tax rate.
 25% dividend tax is charged if dividends from a Portuguese firm are received by a non-resident entity.

-4. Social security contributions
+4. Social Security contributions

 Employers are expected to contribute to social security on behalf of their workers each month at the normal rate of 23.75% of their workers’ monthly total wages.
 The CIT allows for the deduction of social security contributions.